Michael P. Wolf is Professor of Philosophy at Washington and Jefferson College. This is what he would look like if he were a small black cat.

 My recent work has been primarily in the philosophy of language, particularly theories of reference and rigid designation.
-Most of it addresses recent debates on meaning in the analytical tradition, with healthy doses of pragmatism.
+Most of it addresses recent debates on meaning in the analytical tradition, with great heaping doses of pragmatism.
 I have also written articles on epistemology and objectivity, as well as the philosophy of humor.
 I am the co-editor of The Self-Correcting Enterprise (2006) with Mark Lance, a collection of essays on the philosophy of Wilfrid Sellars.
 Most recently, I co-wrote The Normative and the Natural (Palgrave, 2016) with Jeremy Koons.

 I graduated from the University of Pittsburgh in 1993 and Georgetown in 1999.
 I then taught at a small college in Michigan for three years and in California for five years before taking my current job much closer to home.
 I used to play and write a lot of music, but not so much of late.
 When I grow up, I want to be John Coltrane, but I won’t be.
 So, I’m just going to try to be Mike Watt instead.